-FEMA defines MitigationActions as specific actions that help to achieve the mitigation goals and objectives.
+FEMA defines Mitigation Actions as specific actions that help to achieve the mitigation goals and objectives.

-effectiveness of a mitigation action, rather than as a subset for a goal.
+Objectives are short-term aims, which when combined form a strategy or course of action to meet a goal.
+Unlike goals, objectives are a stand-alone measurement of the effectiveness of a mitigation action, rather than as a subset for a goal.
 The objectives also are used to help establish priorities.